Nearsoft/jobs/readme.md

 * Strong ability to communicate effectively in an international environment

 ## PHP Engineer
 🦁

 ### Candidates should have the following

-* Proven experience working with PHP.
+* Proven experience working with PHP
-* Experience using command line to perform various tasks.
+* Experience using command line to perform various tasks
-* Experience designing and developing object-oriented software using front end technologies.
+* Experience designing and developing object-oriented software using Front End technologies
-* Experience working with Relationship Database Management Systems (RDBMS) such as Postgres.
+* Experience working with Relational Database Management Systems (RDBMS) such as PostgreSQL
-* Experience working with web technologies such as HTML and JavaScript as well as JSON and XML.
+* Experience working with Web technologies such as HTML and JavaScript, as well as JSON and XML
-* Experience working in an Agile environment with SCRUM Masters.
+* Experience working in an Agile environment with Scrum Masters
-* Ability to evaluate, learn, and improve product efficiency and are detail oriented.
+* Ability to evaluate, learn, and improve product efficiency and are detail-oriented

 ### Preferred qualifications

 * Strong verbal and written communication skills.
-Must be able to communicate complex information to team, product management and other stakeholders in the company.
+Must be able to communicate complex information to team, product management and other stakeholders in the company
-* Knowledge of tools and technologies that successful teams are using to help maintain and make teams more efficient.
+* Knowledge of tools and technologies that successful teams are using to help maintain and make teams more efficient
-* Passion for collaboration and team unity.
+* Passion for collaboration and team unity
-* Passion for continuous learning.
+* Passion for continuous learning

 ## Front End Engineer
 🏋🏻

 We build the front end components of our Web app and use established practices to ensure high quality code.